Pete's Submitted Recipes«

 2 tablespoons sesame seeds, toasted, plus extra for garnish

 Salt and pepper

 2. Stir in cinnamon, cloves, chocolate, and toasted chiles and cook until chocolate is melted and bubbly, about 2 minutes.
 Stir in garlic and cook until fragrant, about 30 seconds.
 Stir in broth, tomatoes, raisins, almond butter, and sesame seeds and bring to simmer.
-Reduce heat to medium and simmer gently, stirring occasionally, until slightly thickened and measures about 21/2 cups, about 10 minutes.
+Reduce heat to medium and simmer gently, stirring occasionally, until slightly thickened and measures about 2 and 1/2 cups, about 10 minutes.

 3. Transfer mixture to blender and process until smooth, about 20 seconds.
 Season with salt, pepper, and sugar to taste.
 (Sauce can be refrigerated for up to 3 days; loosen with water as needed before continuing.)

 4. Adjust oven rack to middle position and heat oven to 400 degrees.
 Pat chicken dry with paper towels and season with salt and pepper.
 Arrange chicken in single layer in shallow baking dish and cover with mole sauce, turning to coat chicken evenly.
 Bake, uncovered, until breasts register 160 degrees and legs and thighs register 175 degrees, 35 to 45 minutes.